 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
-Affordable housing are houses that we will help with the private sector to build and/or help subsidize some of the cost of renting them.
+Affordable housing is houses that we will help with the private sector to build and/or help subsidize some of the cost of renting them.
 They will be run by private sector organizations or community organizations.
-Mr. Speaker, I do not believe they will be based on the housing rent scale, but as we move forward, they will be houses that if individuals want to rent, that they would not be at the same of the public sector renting; the private sector market.
+Mr. Speaker, I do not believe they will be based on the housing rent scale, but as we move forward, they will be houses that if individuals want to rent, they would not be at the same of the public sector renting; the private sector market.
 They will be at a more affordable cost.
-That exact cost, Mr. Speaker, I do not know, but those will become more clear as we are going forward and some of these could turn into rent to own.
-Mr. Speaker, Thank you.
+I do not know that exact cost, but those will become clearer going forward and some of these could turn into rent-to-own, Mr. Speaker.
+Thank you.